 When consumed via an edible or other ingestible product, THC enters through the stomach and intestine’s wall lining.
 THC travels through the liver where it’s metabolized and converted into its metabolites, which are circulated throughout the body.

 A THC’s lifetime in the body is hard to predict due to the many variables that can affect drug test results, not to mention, the different drug tests available with a different detection window.
-Online marijuana drug test calculators can help users get a better idea for their probability of passing the test, but they’re not an exact science.
+Online marijuana drug test calculators can help users get a better idea for their probability of passing a THC drug test, but they’re not an exact science.

 A 2004 review found that the plasma concentration of THC presented a very fast peak (about three to eight minutes) and then decreased quickly with a half-life of about 30 minutes.
 The study also found detectable THC in the blood about five hours later.
 THC metabolites are thought to remain up to 25 days in blood.